Skip to main content

 Alcohol and Other Drugs Service (AODS)

-Gold Coast Health’s Alcohol and Other Drugs Service (AODS) offers a confidential and supportive service for people affected by drug and alcohol issues.
+Gold Coast Health’s Alcohol and Other Drugs Service (AODS) is dedicated to improving the health and wellbeing of individuals more severely affected by alcohol and drugs use.

-The service provides a range of interventions that help to support the decision to reduce or cease substance use.
+AODS provides a range of interventions that help to support the decision to reduce or cease substance use and increase awareness of related issues within the Gold Coast community through prevention and harm minimisation.

 Referrals and appointments